Surgical Case Library

 Breast

-Axillary Ectopic Breast Tissue with Gynecomastia
+Axillary Ectopic Breast Tissue with Gynecomastia.

 Gynecomastia-like hyperplasia in ectopic axillary breast tissue of a female patient is an extremely rare entity, with this case representing a unique reported example.

-Ampullectomy for Tumors of Ampulla of Vater
+Ampullectomy for Tumors of Ampulla of Vater.

 Mass lesions of the ampulla of Vater represent less than 10% of pancreatic and periampullary tumors, with a diverse histological presentation including adenocarcinomas, neuroendocrine tumors, and others.